 - If the holding period is more than 12 months for a listed company(STT paid), it is considered as long term and attracts no capital gains tax.

-- However, if the same is held for less than 12 months, it is considered as short term and taxed taxed accordingly (currently at 15%).
+- However, if the same is held for less than 12 months, it is considered as short-term and taxed accordingly (currently at 15%).

-- If you don’t pay STT (for foreign shares and off market transactions), STCG will be added to the salary and taxed as such and LTCG will be taxed either at 10% or at 20% after indexation applied.
+- If you don’t pay STT (for foreign shares and off-market transactions), STCG will be taxed as such and LTCG will be taxed either at 10% or at 20% after indexation is applied.

 Example of Tax implication on ESOP for listed companies

-Employer has given the ESOP of total 400 shares, for the next 4 years, to his employees.
-The vesting price is Rs 100 and vesting date starts from 1 June 2012.
-A company employee exercises 100 shares on 1 July 2012, when the price of share is Rs 500.
-He sells these shares at Rs 1500 on 1 December 2013.
+The employer has given the ESOP of a total of 400 shares, for the next 4 years, to his employees.
+The vesting price is Rs 100 and the vesting date starts from 1 June 2020.
+The employee exercises 100 shares on 1 July 2020, when the price of the share is Rs 500.
+He sells these shares at Rs 1500 on 1 December 2021

 TAX at the time of exercising: (500 – 100) * 100 * Tax bracket of employee = (500-100) * 100 * 20% = Rs 8000